certtools/intelmq/docs/Bots.md

 | drop   | ✓     | ✗           | ✓              | ✓              | ✗                 |
 | drop   | ✗     | ✓           | ✗              | ✗              | ✓                 |

+In `DEBUG` logging level, one can see that the message is sent to both matching paths, also if one of the paths is not configured.
+Of course the message is only delivered to the configured paths.

 * * *

 ### Format Field